top of page

 Another similarity is that both involve the use of a pressure, either via a press with a metal roller applying the pressure, or the use of a handheld brayer or baren to do the same.
 Both methods of pressure application will transfer ink from the plate onto the paper.

 But that's really where the similarities end.
+There are differences.

-Monotypes are always unique.
+| Monotypes are always unique

 The plate for a monotype is a blank smooth non-absorbent surface that has no permanent markings or incisions.